 3.3.7.
 "Multilayer tank" means a fuel tank constructed with at least two different layered materials, one of which is a hydrocarbon barrier material.

 3.3.8.
-"Sealed fuel tank system" means a fuel tank system where the fuel vapours do not vent during parking over the 24-hour diurnal cycle defined in Appendix 2 to Annex 7 to the 07 series of amendments to UN Regulation No. 83 when performed with a reference fuel defined in Annex 2 of this .
+"Sealed fuel tank system" means a fuel tank system where the fuel vapours do not vent during parking over the 24-hour diurnal cycle defined in paragraph 6.5.9. of Annex C3 when performed with the applicable reference fuel defined in Annex 2 of this Regulation.

 3.3.9.
-"Evaporative emissions" means in the context of this the hydrocarbon vapours lost from the fuel system of a motor vehicle during parking and immediately before refuelling of a sealed fuel tank.
+"Evaporative emissions" means in the context of this Regulation the hydrocarbon vapours lost from the fuel system of a motor vehicle during parking and immediately before refuelling of a sealed fuel tank.

-3.3.10.
-"Mono-fuel gas vehicle" means a mono-fuel vehicle that runs primarily on liquefied petroleum gas, natural gas/biomethane, or hydrogen but may also have a petrol system for emergency purposes or starting only, where the petrol tank does not contain more than 15 litres of petrol.
+Reserved

 3.3.11.
 "Depressurisation puff loss" means hydrocarbons venting from a sealed fuel tank system pressure relief exclusively through the carbon canister allowed by the system.